Overview of NASA's Astrophoto Challenges

 Try your hand at processing images from NASA's telescopes, or capture and process your own!

 How it works

-Watch the video below to learn how to participate in the Challenges.
-You might also learn a thing or two about , and how you can find this galaxy out in the night sky.
+Watch this overview video to learn how to participate in the Challenges.
+You might also learn a thing or two about Eta Carina & the , and how you can find these objects out in the night sky.

 The two challenges